-- "I, User" reflections

-- Create a self-introductory slide presentation introducing yourself, reflecting on your personal/social identities and relating them to one or more technological artifacts.

-- Course reflection paper

-Write a reflection paper on theories, concepts, and research findings covered in this course.
+- "My Identity and Computer Interface" photo essay Create a self-introductory slide presentation introducing yourself with images, reflecting on your personal/social identities and relating them to one or more technological artifacts. - Course reflection paper Write a reflection paper on theories, concepts, and research findings covered in this course.

-5. Team project elements
+5. Team Project Elements